-As is well known to any student of Kant, Mary Gregor’s translations of the Groundwork, Critique of Practical Reason, the Metaphysics of Morals, and several other works, have exerted tremendous influence on contemporary scholarship and constitute a substantial contribution to The Cambridge Edition of the Works of Immanuel Kant.
-Mary Gregor also was the author of important interpretive work on Kant’s practical philosophy: her 1963 Laws of Freedom, for instance, remains one of the best monographs on Kant’s Metaphysics of Morals.
+Mary Gregor’s translations of the Groundwork, Critique of Practical Reason, the Metaphysics of Morals, and several other works, have exerted tremendous influence on contemporary scholarship and constitute a substantial contribution to The Cambridge Edition of the Works of Immanuel Kant.
+Mary Gregor also was the author of important interpretive work on Kant’s practical philosophy: her 1963 book Laws of Freedom, for instance, remains one of the best monographs on Kant’s Metaphysics of Morals.

-For various budget reasons, and in order to better support our projects and serve our members, in 2014 the NAKS Executive Committee decided to make the Gregor Lecture a biennial event, instead of an annual event as we have done so far.
-The 2014 Gregor Lecture is the first in that biennial cycle.
+For the first ten years, NAKS sponsored a Mary Gregor Lecture each year.
+For budgetary reasons, and in order to better support other projects and serve our members, in 2013 the NAKS Executive Committee decided to make the Gregor Lecture a biennial event, instead of an annual event as we had done so far.
+The 2014 Gregor Lecture was the first in that biennial cycle.

 Starting in 2022, Kantian Review agreed to consider the winning lecture for immediate publication, pending editorial and authorial approval.

 2002-2012 (titles and commentators are now lost to the sands of time...):